huohuoren4/docs/python/flask/user_guide/quickstart.md

 *Changed in version 0.5*: Autoescaping is no longer enabled for all templates.
 The following extensions for templates trigger autoescaping: `.html`, `.htm`, `.xml`, `.xhtml`.
 Templates loaded from a string will have autoescaping disabled.
 :::

-## Accessing Request Data
+## Accessing Request Data {#accessing-request-data}

 For web applications it’s crucial to react to the data a client sends to the server.
-In Flask this information is provided by the global [request](https://flask.palletsprojects.com/en/2.3.x/api/#flask.request) object.
+In Flask this information is provided by the global `request` object.
 If you have some experience with Python you might be wondering how that object can be global and how Flask manages to still be threadsafe.
 The answer is context locals:

-### Context Locals
+### Context Locals {#context-locals}

 ::: tip Insider Information: